dotBlueShoes/Quail/README.md

 - Define constants
   > Variable-like utility to store strings and use them with different Constants or Commands.
 - Use command queues
-  > Run multiple defined commands as if it was a singular quail command.
+  > Run multiple defined commands & queues as if they were a singular quail command.
 - Easily display all commands & queues
   > Simply run `Quail` with a selected project or a subproject to display it's contents.